-Since the start of 2010, David has closed more than $190,000,0000 in sales, nearly every one of those transactions involving Lake Geneva vacation homes.
-His 2014 production of $37,000,000 made him the top agent in Walworth County, and his $62,000,000 in closed sales for 2016 put him back in the number one position for that year (by a wide margin).
-He has written and printed Summer Homes For City People for the past seven consecutive years, and writes three days a week on his widely read Lake Geneva real estate blog.
+Since the start of 2010, David has closed more than $470,000,0000 in sales, nearly every one of those transactions involving Lake Geneva vacation homes.
+He has been the top producing agent in Walworth County for five years in a row, and 6 of the past 7 years.
+He has written and printed Summer Homes For City People for the past ten consecutive years, and writes his widely read Lake Geneva real estate blog.
 His ability to articulate market trends has added much needed transparency to the real estate valuation process.
 He uses the forum to provide insightful commentary as to the ever-changing state of the vacation home market, and to remind his clients that the goal of every negotiation is to win.

 David lives with his wife Michele and their two children, Thomas and May, on their Walworth Township farm.
 It’s not really a farm, of course, but there are some dogs, a gravel drive (Update: it has been paved), a few chickens (Update: the neighborhood fox has eaten them all), and at least one large tractor (there are now two tractors), so it’s sort of a farm.
 David enjoys boating, tennis, sailing and fly fishing.
 He used to serve on the board of the Geneva Lake Conservancy but discovered he was allergic to summer Saturday meetings.
 He can be found most summer days somewhere around the lake, or perhaps in it, and in the winter you’ll find him playing tennis at the Grand Geneva or occasionally chopping wood at his sort-of-farm.
 He is a dominant ping pong player, routinely beating his 17 year old son, most of the time.
 But most of all, he’d like to be your next agent.